-Chief of first fire crew to terrible Atiamuri crash site north of Taupo calls for calm on roads
+Chief of first fire crew to terrible Atiamuri crash site north of Taupō calls for calm on roads

-The chief of the first fire crew to arrive at yesterday's horror crash north of Taupo has called on drivers to take a deep breath.
+The chief of the first fire crew to arrive at yesterday's horror crash north of Taupō has called on drivers to take a deep breath.

 While it is up to the police to investigate serious road crashes, Chief Fire Officer Dave Morris, of the Tokoroa Volunteer Fire Brigade, speaking generally, said motorists needed to exercise more care.